stroxler/static-type-coverage-tooling/README.md

-# Code realated to a Typing Summit 2023 presentation on static type-coverage tools
+# Code related to a Typing Summit 2023 presentation on static type-coverage tools

 This repo is a dumping ground for code related to collecting data and/or